What Happens to Your Relationships When You Start Growing: The Truth About Change

 will respond in which way is impossible.
 The closest friend might be unable to

-handle the new dynamic.
-A casual acquaintance might turn out to be genuinely
+handle the new dynamic, or a casual acquaintance might turn out to be genuinely

 interested in the person someone is trying to be.
 Growth reorganizes